coredump-ch/ethereum-hacking-day/README.md

 ## Start the Testnet

-There are issues with the GUI-Clients.
+There are issues with the GUI-clients.
 So I suggest to use the following to get started fast \(about 15min\).

 ```
 $ geth --fast --testnet
 ```

+If you already started synchronizing with the GUI-client then you may want to delete the chaindata folder before starting _geth_.

 ## Learning Solidity